-Psychokinesis (PK) is the mind or soul's capacity to move solid objects.
+Psychokinesis (PK) is the use of one's mind or soul to move objects.
 There are twelve such incidents mentioned in the Acts of the Apostles, (Kelsey p.
-157), such as the time when Peter's chains fell off him and the prison gates opened before him, at the prompting of an angel (Acts 12: 6-11).
+157), such as the time when the house was shaken as the apostles prayed and were filled with the Holy Spirit (Acts 4:31).